joannarashid/portfolio/index.md

 ### Simulation: S-I-R, Agent-Based, Modeling to Simulate an Epidenic
 <img src="images/flu_sim1.png?raw=true"/>
 <img src="images/flu_sim2.png?raw=true"/>
-This project uses an agent-based approach to the suseptible-infected-recovered (S-I-R) epidemic model.
+Suseptible-infected-recovered (S-I-R), agent-based simulation is used to model a flu edpidemic.
 This stochastic model is used to simulate the spread of a flu virus in a classroom of 21 students.
 The effect of infection probability, length of the infectious period, and sample size on the epidemic outcomes are all explored and visualized.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)[![](https://img.shields.io/badge/Colab-F9AB00?style=for-the-badge&logo=googlecolab&color=525252)](#)